F3dai/f3dai.github.io/_posts/2020-05-08-DerpNStink.md

 ![nmap](nmap -sS -A -p- -o nmap 192.168.56.103)

-The first port that is open is the FTP.
+The first open port is the FTP.
 Sometimes users can log in as Anonymous with no password needed.

 <pre>ftp 192.168.56.103
 Anonymous</pre>